Venezuelan opposition leader rejects Brazil's idea of redoing Venezuela's presidential vote

 The AP processed almost 24,000 images representing the results from 79% of voting machines, resulting in tabulations of 10.26 million votes.
 The processed tally sheets also showed Gonzalez receiving more votes on 20,476 receipts compared to only 3,157 for Maduro.

+Earlier Thursday, the White House had reiterated its call on the Maduro government to release data on the vote tally.
+White House national security spokesman John Kirby also said that the U.S. believes Edmundo Gonzalez was the top vote-getter.

+“We do believe that Mr. Gonzalez will have the majority of votes.
+We believe that through a number of ways, in a number of sources,” Kirby said.
+“But what’s really definitive is the actual voting data.
+And the fact that Mr. Maduro won’t release that data., certainly, I think speaks to, what must be his concern about... the results of that would transparently display.”

-Pertossi reported from Buenos Aires.
-Regina García Cano in Caracas, Venezuela, and Joshua Goodman in Miami, contributed to this report.
+Associated Press writers Regina García Cano in Caracas, Venezuela, Joshua Goodman in Miami and AP White House Correspondent Zeke Miller in Washington contributed to this report.